Italy itinerary: one week in Rome

 Where to eat in Rome:

-Lunch: Stop by for lunch at either Trattoria Da Teo, Trattoria Da Enzo, Tonnarello or Osteria Le Mani in Pasta to taste some of the best Roman cuisine ever in Trastevere.
+Lunch: Stop by for lunch at either Trattoria Da Teo, Trattoria Da Enzo, Ai Bozzi da Giovanni or Osteria Le Mani in Pasta to taste some of the best Roman cuisine ever in Trastevere.
 Make sure to reserve!

 DAY 7 Rome Itinerary:

-Depending on what time you have your plane, I suggest you take this day to roam the stunning Via Veneto, the heart of the Dolce Vita.
-You could also spend this day seeing any exhibitions you might have wished to see.
+Depending on what time you have your plane, I suggest you take this day to roam the city, visit exhibitions you might have wished to see or see palazzos like Palazzo Colonna.
 Check out Chiostro del Bramante, Complesso del Vittoriano, Palazzo Barberini.
 Or better yet, go on a day trip and explore the nearby towns.
+You could also go on a bike ride of the Ancient Appian Way and visit the nearby catacombs.
 If you’re staying more than one week and want to visit the Lazio and Umbria regions, check out Tenuta Collesala in the Sabine Hills.

 Sign up to my newsletter